Annual Technical Report 2004 on Patent Information Activities submitted by Germany (SCIT/ATR/PI/2004/DE)

 • Topographies of microelectronic semiconductor devices

 Apart from the mentioned items, all major changes of the legal status and all major procedural steps of national patent and utility model applications, EP patent applications and granted EP patents which take effect in Germany are published in the Patent Gazette.
-In addition to the "Patentblatt" editions on paper and CD-ROM, the private company Bundesdruckerei GmbH offers the Patent Gazette on the Internet on a commercial basis.
+The Patent Gazette (“Patentblatt”) is published in a PDF version and a searchable version on the Internet platform DPMApublikationen every Thursday.

-With DEPATISnet vast resources of information stored in the DEPATIS system are available to users of patent information, free of charge, on the Internet.
+With DEPATISnet vast resources of information stored in the database of DEPATIS are available to users of patent information, free of charge, on the Internet.

 Like DEPATIS, DEPATISnet provides access to all German patents since 1877.
 In addition, patent offices of many other countries agreed to make their documents available on the Internet.
 Austria, Australia, France, Italy, Japan, Switzerland, the United Kingdom and the United States are among the information pools listed.

 The enhanced version of DEPATISnet is offered, above all, to universities, research institutions and patent information centres.
-It is called DEPATISnet-Premium and provides a more comfortable access to the data stored in the DEPATIS system for these user groups.
+It is called DEPATISnet-Premium and provides a more comfortable access to the data of the document archive of DEPATIS for these user groups.

 Bibliographic data, abstracts, main claims and main drawings of German patent documents and bibliographic data, main claims and main drawings of German utility model documents are available to the public in the PATDPA database, which is produced by the GPTO and hosted by STN International.
 With a short delay after the entry in the Patent Register, also legal status data and certain procedural steps are contained in PATDPA.
 (For details see item III.)